singhkpratham/geocompr/04-spatial-operations.md

 This can be changed with the `join` argument (see `?st_join` for details).
 In the example above, we have added features of a polygon layer to a point layer.
 In other cases, we might want to join point attributes to a polygon layer.
-There might be occassions where more than one point falls inside one polygon.
+There might be occasions where more than one point falls inside one polygon.
-In such a case `st_join()` duplicates the polygon feature, i.e. adds a new row to the polygon layer, for each multiple match.
+In such a case `st_join()` duplicates the polygon feature: it creates a new row to with an identical polygon feature for each match.

 ### Non-overlapping joins